xxl4/me/source/_posts/IT-security-2024-09-21.md

 **HSBC Tests Post-Quantum VPN Tunnel for Digital Ledgers**

-HSBC, a global banking and financial services company, has successfully tested a post-quantum virtual private network (VPN) tunnel for secure communication between digital ledgers.
-This groundbreaking initiative aims to enhance the security of blockchain-based systems against future quantum computing threats.
+HSBC, the global banking and financial services company, has successfully tested a post-quantum VPN tunnel for digital ledgers.
+The test was conducted in collaboration with Qrypt, a quantum-safe cryptography provider.

-**Post-Quantum Cryptography**

-Quantum computers possess the potential to break current encryption standards, including those used in blockchain networks.
-Post-quantum cryptography (PQC) is a field of cryptography that develops algorithms resistant to quantum attacks, ensuring the long-term security of digital systems.

-**VPN Tunnel for Secure Communication**

-The HSBC test involved establishing a VPN tunnel using post-quantum algorithms between two digital ledgers, enabling secure communication and data exchange.
-The VPN tunnel was designed to protect against eavesdropping, man-in-the-middle attacks, and other security breaches.

-**Key Highlights**

-* The test successfully demonstrated the use of PQC algorithms for secure VPN communication between digital ledgers.
-* HSBC partnered with IBM and the University of Bristol on this project.
-* The VPN tunnel leveraged open-source PQC libraries and hardware-based security modules.
-* The test results provide valuable insights for the future development and implementation of post-quantum secure solutions in banking and other industries.

-**Significance for Blockchain Security**
+**What is a Post-Quantum VPN Tunnel?**

+A post-quantum VPN tunnel is a secure communication channel that uses encryption algorithms that are resistant to attack by quantum computers.
+Quantum computers are theoretical machines that are expected to be able to break current encryption standards within the next few decades.

+**Why is This Important?**

+The development of a post-quantum VPN tunnel for digital ledgers is critical for the future of the financial industry.
+Digital ledgers, such as blockchain and distributed ledger technology (DLT), are vulnerable to attack by quantum computers.
+This could jeopardize the security of financial transactions and other sensitive data.

+**Details of the Test**

+HSBC and Qrypt tested the post-quantum VPN tunnel using a simulated digital ledger environment.
+The test demonstrated that the VPN tunnel could successfully protect communications between different nodes in the ledger network.
+The VPN tunnel also provided secure access to the ledger for authorized users.

+**Implications for the Financial Industry**

+The successful test of the post-quantum VPN tunnel is a significant step towards ensuring the security of digital ledgers in the future.
+This technology will help to protect financial transactions, customer data, and other sensitive information from attack by quantum computers.

+HSBC's commitment to post-quantum security is a testament to the bank's recognition of the importance of protecting its customers and its business against future threats.
+The test demonstrates HSBC's leadership in the field of quantum-safe cryptography and its commitment to innovation.

+**Conclusion**

-The successful testing of a post-quantum VPN tunnel is a significant step towards securing blockchain-based systems against quantum computing threats.
-As blockchain technology gains traction for applications such as digital currencies, supply chain management, and healthcare, the need for robust security measures becomes paramount.
+The development of a post-quantum VPN tunnel for digital ledgers is a critical step towards ensuring the security of the financial industry in the face of future threats.
+HSBC's successful test of this technology is a significant milestone and demonstrates the bank's leadership in the field of quantum-safe cryptography.

-**Future Implications**

-HSBC's initiative sets the stage for the adoption of PQC in the banking and finance industry.
-As research and development in PQC continues, expect to see wider implementation of post-quantum secure solutions across various sectors.
-This will ensure the resilience of digital systems and protect against the risks posed by quantum computing.

 ## NCSC exposes Chinese company running malicious Mirai botnet
 [Read more](https://www.computerweekly.com/news/366611295/NCSC-exposes-Chinese-company-running-malicious-Mirai-botnet)